-Note: For the calendar year 2020, a different maximum amount of EUR 150 applies.
-For the calendar year 2021, the maximum amount will subsequently be capped at the difference between EUR 300 and the amount recognised in the year 2020.
-The maximum amount that can be deducted for the years 2020 and 2021 is therefore EUR 300.
+Note: For the calendar year 2020, a different maximum amount of EUR 150 applied.
+For the calendar year 2021, the maximum amount was subsequently capped at the difference between EUR 300 and the amount recognised in the year 2020.
+The maximum amount that can be deducted for the years 2020 and 2021 was therefore EUR 300.

 The respective maximum amounts of EUR 300 or EUR 150 (in the year 2020) constitute a total amount to cover the acquisition or production costs of ergonomic furniture.
 The rules on depreciation do not apply.
 Excess amounts in the tax years 2020 to 2022 (acquisitions above EUR 300/150) can be recognised within the maximum amounts until the tax assessment for 2023 if the minimum number of home office days in these years is fulfilled.